-Three years after Ely Ould Dah's conviction, a Mauritanian officer convicted on July 1, 2005, by the Nîmes Criminal Court, to ten years of imprisonment for torture, the recent conviction of Khaled Ben Saïd by the Strasburg Criminal Court became the second case in France to be based on the universal jurisdiction mechanism, which allows the court of any country to try perpetrators of serious international crimes regardless of the location of the crime and irrespective of the nationality of the victim or the perpetrator.
+Five years after Ely Ould Dah's conviction, a Mauritanian officer convicted on July 1, 2005, by the Nîmes Criminal Court, to ten years of imprisonment for torture, the recent conviction in appeal of Khaled Ben Saïd by the Nancy Criminal Court, on September 24, 2010 to twelve years imprisonment, became the second case in France to be based on the universal jurisdiction mechanism, which allows the court of any country to try perpetrators of serious international crimes regardless of the location of the crime and irrespective of the nationality of the victim or the perpetrator.
 It is based on the recognition that certain crimes are so horrific - genocide, crimes against humanity, war crimes, torture and enforced disappearances - that they affect the international community as a whole.
 This mechanism, which is contained for the crime of torture within the United Nations Convention against Torture in 1984 (article 7), was later included in the French Code of Criminal Procedure.
-The conviction of Khaled Ben Saïd, which still needs to be confirmed in appeal, confirms the efficiency of universal jurisdiction as a tool benefiting the victims of the most serious international crimes.
+The conviction of Khaled Ben Saïd - which took place after the Prosecutor had lodged an appeal against the conviction of Khaled Ben Saïd in first instance to eight years imprisonment, issued by the Strasburg Criminal Court on December 15, 2008 - confirms the efficiency of universal jurisdiction as a tool benefiting the victims of the most serious international crimes.